chunyung/DiscographyServer/README.md

 # DiscographyServer
-Restful web service which provides discography searching from AllMusic.com; implemented using Spring framework
+Restful web service deployed on Google app engine which provides discography searching from AllMusic.com; implemented using Spring framework